Namira Salim: Space Trust

+On 10 February 2023, United Nations Office for Outer Space Affairs (UNOOSA) and Avio S.p.A.
+(Avio) announced a consortium led by the University of Nairobi in Kenya, alongside the University of Arizona from the United States of America and Space Trust, as the first awardee of the 'Accessing Space for All’ with Vega C program.
+The team plans to launch a CubeSat using the Vega C rocket.

 Honorary diplomat

 Namira Salim has been a resident of the Principality of Monaco since 1997.
 She holds a Master of International Affairs from Columbia University and her personal efforts led to the diplomatic accreditation between Pakistan and Monaco in February 2009.
 The Sovereign Ordinance of Albert II, the Prince of Monaco, dated 1 August 2011 authorized Salim to practice her function as the First Honorary Consul of Pakistan to the Principality of Monaco.
 To mark the inauguration of the first Honorary Consulate of Pakistan, Salim organized a cocktail party in March 2012, at the Oceanographic Museum of Monaco, which was attended by the prince, government officials, and a representative of Shafkat Saeed, the Pakistani ambassador to Monaco.

 Before she was appointed as honorary consul, she mobilised funds for Pakistan's earthquake of 2005 and devastating floods of 2010.
 Her efforts led to about US$0.5 Million raised for humanitarian disasters facing the nation via the government of Monaco and for subsequent reconstruction efforts.
 In 2007, she served as Honorary Ambassador of Tourism for Pakistan, appointed by the Ministry of Tourism.